 The accounting degree for returning undergraduates concentrates on core accounting and business theory with special attention to decision making and situational analysis.
 The program also includes financial accounting curriculum in taxation, auditing and research with a focus on responsibility, ethics and critical thinking.
 This program is designed for students who are interested in an accelerated undergraduate bachelor’s degree in accounting.

 The bachelor of business administration in accounting degree enables students to apply fundamental principles of accounting and finance.
 Faculty members are practicing accountants and coursework has specifically been designed to provide the foundational elements of accounting while incorporating the virtues of a liberal arts education.
 Students will learn how to interpret and apply the concepts of accounting, reporting, auditing and federal taxation.
 It is designed for students who wish to work in the accounting field within public and private firms.
+Recent graduates of the adult accounting program are currently employed at Flint Hills Resources, the Coleman Company and Via Christi Health, among other locations.

 Main areas of study include :